nyamburamburu-cloud/dsc-v3-tableau-dashboard-basics/README.md

     </center> </div>
 <br>

-1. __Horizontal__ - Adds a container to hold objects horizontally
+1. **Horizontal** - Adds a container to hold objects horizontally
-2. __Vertical__ - Adds a container to hold objects vertically (more on containers below)
+2. **Vertical** - Adds a container to hold objects vertically (more on containers below)
-3. __Text__ - Adds text boxes in your dashboard to help convey information about your dashboard to the viewer
+3. **Text** - Adds text boxes in your dashboard to help convey information about your dashboard to the viewer
-4. __Image__ - Adds images to your dashboard such as a logo
+4. **Image** - Adds images to your dashboard such as a logo
-5. __Web Page__ - Allows you to embed a web page in your dashboard
+5. **Web Page** - Allows you to embed a web page in your dashboard
-6. __Data Story__ - Embeds a presentation to add context
+6. **Data Story** - Embeds a presentation to add context
-7. __Blank__ - Adds some blank space
+7. **Blank** - Adds some blank space
-8. __Navigation__ - Allows you to create a link to any part of the workbook so the viewer can look closer at some component
+8. **Navigation** - Allows you to create a link to any part of the workbook so the viewer can look closer at some component
-9. __Download__ - Allows you to embed a button for the viewer to download the viz as a PDF or an image file
+9. **Download** - Allows you to embed a button for the viewer to download the viz as a PDF or an image file

+**Keep in Mind**: **Ask Data** (10), **Data Story** (11), and **Extension** (12), are not available with Tableau Public.
+If you would like to research their uses, you can look through the documentation on the <a src="https://www.tableau.com/" target="blank">Tableau Website</a>

 ### Object Placement
-Objects can be placed in the dashboard in one of two manners, either __Tiled__ or __Floating__.
+Objects can be placed in the dashboard in one of two manners, either **Tiled** or **Floating**.

-__Floating__ allows the object to be placed anywhere on the dashboard and can be overlapping any part of the view.
+1. **Floating** allows the object to be placed anywhere on the dashboard and can be overlapping any part of the view.

-__Tiled__ attribute forces the object to share the space with the other objects in the container.
+2. **Tiled** attribute forces the object to share the space with the other objects in the container.

-If your container has more than one object in it, you will notice that you can determine how the item is placed based on the position you drop it in.
-Tableau will highlight the position the object will align to as you hover over the container.
-The same is true for containers as you are adding them to the dashboard.
+## Building a Dashboard Layout
+By using horizontal and vertical containers in Tableau, you can easily organize your dashboard layout and arrange your sheets to create an effective and visually appealing data presentation.

+To add containers:
+1. click on the "Insert" menu and select "Horizontal" or "Vertical" container or drag and drop the container from the Objects card to the dashboard canvas.
+2. You can adjust the size of the container by dragging the edges or by changing the size values in the "Size" tab of the "Format" menu.
+3. To add sheets/vizzes to the container, drag the sheet onto the container.

+Repeat steps 1-3 to add more containers and sheets as desired.

+You can adjust the layout further by clicking on the "Layout" menu and selecting "Padding," "Gridlines," or "Guides" to help align and organize the elements on the dashboard.

+Once you are satisfied with the layout, you can add additional formatting and design elements using the "Format" menu, such as adding a title, adjusting the font, or changing the background color.

-## Interactive Elements
+## Interactive Elements: Filters
-Tableau dashboards can contain interactive elements that allow the end user to alter the view of the data in the dashboard to answer a novel question or perform an __ad hoc analysis__.
-For example, users can apply __Filters__ to view the data that pertains to the segment of the population most relevant to them.
+Tableau dashboards can contain interactive elements that allow the end user to alter the view of the data in the dashboard to answer a novel question or perform an **ad hoc analysis**.
+For example, users can apply **Filters** to view the data that pertains to the segment of the population most relevant to them.

-We can apply filters by using the __More Options__ menu.
+We can apply filters by using the **More Options** menu.
 You can find this menu by clicking the down arrow on the top right of the viz on your sheet.

 <div>
     <center>